breadboard-ai/breadboard/seeds/breadboard/README.md

 Breadboards are all nodes and wires.
 Nodes do useful things, and wires flow control and data between them.

-Placing things on the board is exceedingly simple.
-Here's a line that places an `input` and an `output` node on the board:
+Placing things on the board is simple.
+This example places an `input` and an `output` node on the board:

 ```js
 const input = board.input();
 const output = board.output();
 ```

-Wiring things is also pretty easy:
+Wiring things is also simple:

 ```js
 input.wire("say->hear", output);
 ```

-The statement above wires the `say` property of the `input` node to the `hear` property the `output` node".
+The statement above wires the `say` property of the `input` node to the `hear` property of the `output` node.

 The `wire` method is chainable, so you can wire multiple wires at once.
 Wiring can also happen in both directions, allowing for more expressivity and flexibility.